generation-org/WEB-JAVA/WEB-JAVA-5 - Secure API using JWT/README.md

      }
   ```
- 3. Test your Controller using Postma(Do not forget to generate a token and add it to the request as Authorization header)
+ 3. Test your Controller using Postman (don't forget to generate a token and add it to the request as Authorization header).

  ## Part 2: Implementing Students Sercure API
-1. Create a new model called *Student* inside the model package wiht the following information:
+1. Create a new model called *Student* inside the model package with the following information:
    * Id
    * Name
    * Email